15 Ways to Speed up WordPress

 Mobile visitors care.
-I have 4G in my area which is 1 arbitrary unit of G better than 3G, but browsing on my phone can still be pretty slow.
+Everyone has moved to 4G, but browsing on a phone can still be pretty slow.
 And you can't ignore your mobile visitors because, holy cow, have you looked at your site stats lately?
 They take up a HUGE chunk of the market.

 How Fast is Starwars.com?

 How to Speed Up Your Blog

 Now that you're sold on getting your blog up to speed, let's get to it.
 There are different things you can do to reduce load times, but it's really up to you to decide which of these options will work best for your blog.

 You'll want a web host who is up to speed on things (literally.)
 In addition to this, you'll want a host with next to nil in the downtime category.
 Hunt around when you're looking for a host.
 Ask other bloggers who they use and ask if they're happy.
 Make sure to ask about load times, but also ask about their customer service.

 I personally use NameCheap and the speed is decent.
 Their downtime is pretty low and their customer service is phenomenal.
 I chose them because they have a great price.
 However, I've heard that people have been super thrilled with BlueHost, WPEngine, 1and1... the list goes on.
 There are some not-so-great hosts around too.
 Seriously do not be afraid to ask around.